muratk5n/thirdwave/en/README.md

 Conflicting reports.
 Will revisit map.

-TASS: "Ukrainian troops attempted to break through Kherson Region defenses from three directions but their attempts from two sides were thwarted"
+TASS: "Ukrainian troops attempted to break through Kherson Region defenses from three directions but their attempts.. were thwarted"

 ---